libmx3/mx3/README.md

 1. Optionally `gem install xcpretty` to make the output of `xcodebuild` nice
 1. Run `make play`.
 You should see "Hello, #{your login name}" printed to the console, if so, you seem to already have all the requirements met for building on iOS.
-1. Run `make android` to build a static library for android, if this works
+1. Run `make android` to build the example android application

 ### Objective-C
 Run `make play ios` or `make play mac`